 A sacrament is a sensible sign which confers grace.
 Grace is the gift of God’s Spirit freely given to a person whose soul is properly prepared and disposed to receive that grace.

 Reception of the sacraments initiates the person into a sacramental life.
 This life is a life of grace which is centered in the Holy Eucharist, the Body, Blood, Soul, and Divinity of Jesus Christ Our Lord.

 If you are Catholic and desire a better understanding of the sacraments, or if you are not Catholic and would like to better understand the Church’s teaching on the sacraments, please call the parish office and ask to speak with Fr.
-Riley Williams (Pastor) or Janine Hammarquist (Director of Religious Education).
+Ryan Healy (Administrator) or Janine Hammarquist (Director of Religious Education).